IABTechLab/uid2docs/docs/endpoints/post-token-generate.md

 Used by: This endpoint is used mainly by publishers.

 :::important
-Be sure to call this endpoint only when you have obtained legal basis to convert the user’s DII to UID2 tokens for targeted advertising.
+Be sure to call this endpoint only when you have obtained legal basis to convert the user’s DII to a UID2 token for targeted advertising.
 The `optout_check` parameter, required with a value of `1`, checks whether the user has opted out.
 :::

 Rather than calling this endpoint directly, you could use one of the SDKs to manage it for you.
 For a summary of options, see [SDKs: Summary](../sdks/summary-sdks.md).